 For example, certain flame retardant chemicals such as chlorinated tris have been banned from products in the US after scientists found they could likely cause cancer after repeated exposure.
 These chemicals are unfortunately still leaking into our homes through many products, toys included.
 Choosing toys that are made according to Fair Trade standards ensures the workers that make them are not exposed to harmful chemicals on the job.
 They also greatly reduce the risk that toxic agents were involved in production, keeping them from ending up in the hands or mouth of a child later on.

-Looking for a Toy That is Organic, Hypoallergenic and Fair Trade?
+Looking for a Toy That is Organic, Hypoallergenic?
 Let Bears for Humanity Help!

 It can be overwhelming to check each special kid off your holiday gift list with a present that they will love and you can feel good about, too.
 Bears for Humanity is here to help!
-We offer an adorable array of plush animals that are made with organic materials, utilize plant-based dyes, and are created according to Fair Trade standards.Have your own store or children’s line?
-Bears for Humanity also offers custom-made toys and apparel so you can design your own safe, non-toxic, and Fair Trade plushies and clothing.
+We offer an adorable array of plush animals that are made with organic materials, utilize plant-based dyes, and are created according to ethical sourcing standards.Have your own store or children’s line?
+Bears for Humanity also offers custom-made toys and apparel so you can design your own safe, non-toxic, and ethically sourced plushies and clothing.
 Get in touch with us for details!